stupidmankind/BYpassDoc/docs/source/commands/wordreaddocument.rst

 ----------

 **Instance Name**
-	Indicate the instance name for the selected document
+	Indicate the instance name for the selected document.

 **Result**
-	Indicate the variable to receive the result
+	Indicate the variable to receive the result.